-The President’s health care law was the wrong prescription for our health care problems and I believe it should be repealed and replaced with a plan based on individual liberty and personal freedom.
-The Obamcare law undermines individual liberty and choice, adds trillions of dollars to the National Debt, has driven the cost of medical insurance even higher, has cut Medicare by over a half a trillion dollars, and imposed costly mandates on America’s job creators that has hampered job-creation and resulted in millions of Americans losing their health care plan.
-One side effect of this law is that many Americans are left with part time jobs rather than the full time jobs that they want and need.
+Obamacare was the wrong prescription for our health care problems and I believe it should be repealed and replaced with a plan based on individual liberty and personal freedom.
+The Obamacare law has: undermined individual liberty and choice, added tens of billions of dollars to the national debt, driven the cost of medical insurance out of reach for millions of Americans, cut Medicare by hundreds of billions of dollars, and imposed costly mandates on America’s job creators.
+It failed to meet its promises of affordable coverage for all Americans and tens of millions of American remain uninsured.
+Another side effect is that too many Americans are still left with part time jobs rather than the full-time jobs that they want.

-We should make sure that health insurers cannot drop people from coverage when they get sick.
 I’ve successfully gone after insurance companies when they charge Florida residents for health insurance and then refuse to pay medical bills or deny patients live-saving treatments.
-That’s fraud and it should be prosecuted.
+That’s fraud and it must be prosecuted.

 We need to enact policies that drive down costs, make quality health insurance more affordable for all Americans and give Americans access to more choices.
 Some of the ideas that have been proposed and that should be given consideration include:

 - Allow purchase of health insurance across state lines which would enhance competition,

 - Keep drug makers from playing games and abusing the regulatory process to keep lower cost drugs off the market,

 - Let Americans choose a plan that fits their needs and the needs of their family rather that a plan that politicians and government bureaucrats tell them they must have – that way they won’t have to pay for things they don’t want or need,